cbonoz/super24/README2.md

 2. Decentralized Governance: Implement a system where supporters can vote on project milestones and key decisions, enhancing community involvement.

-3. Yield Generation: Allow funds to earn yield in a decentralized finance (DeFi) protocol until the project is ready to execute, maximizing the value of contributions before disbursement.
+3. Yield Generation: A lot of times campaigns require a certain minimum to become active, and early donators might have their funds locked without any benefit.
+Adding yield generation could incentivize usage and allow funds to earn yield in a decentralized finance (DeFi) protocol until the project is ready to execute, maximizing the value of contributions before disbursement to the creator and/or original donator.